-During the preparation year (2008), the QEP Development Committee, with input from faculty in their specific areas, will develop a draft of an institution-wide standardized Engagement Assessment Rubric (see Appendix X) to assess student engagement activities and projects.
+During the preparation year (2008), the QEP Development Committee, with input from faculty in their specific areas, will develop a draft of an institution-wide standardized Engagement Assessment Template (see Appendix X) to assess student engagement activities and projects.
 This rubric will contain the actual documents used to assess student learning outcomes in relation to engagement in each course.
 VConnected team members will analyze which instruments will be best suited to evaluate efforts in individualized projects.
 As stated in chapter three, while developing the rubric, the QEP

 Development Committee will draw on what they have learned from their engagement training and on information received from workshops they have attended as well as on the experience they already have from developing rubrics in prior classes.
-Assessment tools included in the Engagement Assessment Rubric will include but not be limited to qualitative focus groups, the CCSSE Course Feedback Form, comparison studies, surveys, self-evaluations, progress reports, CCSSE scores, course specific objective exams, and grades.
+Assessment tools included in the Engagement Assessment Template will include but not be limited to qualitative focus groups, the CCSSE Course Feedback Form, comparison studies, surveys, self-evaluations, progress reports, CCSSE scores, course specific objective exams, and grades.
 Once developed, the draft will be shared with all Vernon College faculty members to obtain input.
 After necessary changes are made based on faculty input, the entire Vernon College faculty will vote to approve the rubric.
 A plan for validating the rubric will also be developed at that time.
-The foundation for developing the rubric will be the QEP Focus Statement, Vernon College will improve student learning by increasing engagement, and the QEP Student Learning Outcomes:
+The foundation for developing the rubric will be the QEP Focus Statement, Vernon College will improve student learning by increasing engagement, and the QEP Student Learning Outcomes: Vernon College has identified three major expectations to guide the QEP: